strukturag/libheif/README.md

 `PKG_CONFIG_PATH` includes the absolute path to `third-party/SVT-AV1/Build/linux/Release`.
 You may have to replace `linux` in this path with your system's identifier.

 You have to enable SVT-AV1 with CMake.
-You can choose between compiling the encoder support directly into libheif or compile it as a plugin (currently Linux only).
-In the latter case, you will get a shared library that you can put into a plugins folder and then load it on demand (see `heif-enc` command line options).
+It is not built with autotools.

+## Codec plugins

+Starting with v1.14.0, each codec backend can be compiled statically into libheif or as a dynamically loaded plugin (currently Linux only).
+You can choose this individually for each codec backend in the CMake settings.
+Compiling a codec backend as dynamic plugin will generate a shared library that is installed in the system together with libheif.
+The advantage is that only the required plugins have to be installed and libheif has fewer dependencies.

+The plugins are loaded from the colon-separated list of directories stored in the environment variable `LIBHEIF_PLUGIN_PATH`.
+If this variable is empty, they are loaded from a directory specified in the CMake configuration.
+You can also add plugin directories programmatically.

 ## Encoder benchmark